 Sandblast cleaning, cleaning with glass or ceramic particles, grinding, cleaning and polishing.

-It is possible to erase previously cleared materials, polishing materials, or cover the polluted area by mechanical means.
+It is possible to erase previously applied materials, polishing materials, or cover polluted areas through mechanical means.

-The mechanical method can only clean the surface of the metal, not change the anti-corrosion ability of the metal itself.
+Please note that mechanical cleaning can only clean the surface of the metal, not change its anti-corrosion ability.

-Therefore, it is recommended to use polishing equipment to repolish after mechanical cleaning and seal with polishing wax.
+We recommend using polishing equipment to repolish the surface after mechanical cleaning and sealing it with polishing wax.